pactsafe/pactsafe-ios-sdk/README.md

 - Custom Data

 ### Connection Data
 Below, you'll find information on what to expect the SDK to send over as part of the activity event as "Connection Data", which is viewable within a PactSafe activity record.
-Many of the properties are set upon initialization except the optional properties (marked as optional below) using the following Apple APIs: `UIDevice`, `Locale`, and `TimeZone`.
+Many of the properties are set upon initialization except the optional properties (marked optional below) and use the following Apple APIs: `UIDevice`, `Locale`, and `TimeZone`.
 If you need further information about these properties, please reach out to us directly.

 | Property                | Description                                                  | Overridable |
 | ----------------------- | ------------------------------------------------------------ | ----------- |